John W. Foster: Washington career

 Foster moved to Washington, D.C., under President Ulysses S. Grant, and had a summer home in Henderson Harbor, New York.
 As a reward for his political service after the Republican Party split in 1872 as a result of scandals and rampant corruption in Grant's first administration, which even reached Vice President Schuyler Colfax and had caused reformers to nominate Horace Greeley in futile opposition to Grant's second term, successive Republican Presidents Grant, Rutherford B. Hayes and James A. Garfield appointed Foster the U.S. Ambassador to Mexico (1873–1880), then to Russia (1880–1881).
 President Chester A. Arthur made Foster the United States Ambassador to Spain (1883–1885).

 In Benjamin Harrison's administration, Foster served as a State Department "trouble shooter" before becoming Secretary of State for the final six months of Harrison's term (from June 29, 1892, to February 23, 1893).
 As such, Foster replaced James Gillespie Blaine, who had succumbed to Bright's disease, of which he later died.
 As Secretary of State, Foster "helped direct the overthrow of the Hawaiian monarchy."

 After leaving public office, Foster remained in Washington and invented a new type of legal practice, lobbying for large "corporations seeking favors in Washington and chances to expand abroad."
 Foster also used his government and political contacts to secure legal fees as counsel to several foreign legations.
 He also continued to serve presidents part-time on diplomatic missions.
-As such, Foster negotiated trade agreements with eight countries, brokered a treaty with Britain and Russia concerning seal hunting in the Bering Sea, and negotiated one of the many Unequal treatys between imperial powers and China, technically as legal consultant and commissioner for the Qing Dynasty, requiring China to cede land, pay reparations, open treaty ports, or grant extraterritorial privileges to foreign citizens.
-First Sino-Japanese War.
+As such, Foster negotiated trade agreements with eight countries, brokered a treaty with Britain and Russia concerning seal hunting in the Bering Sea, and negotiated one of the many unequal treaties between imperial powers and China, technically as legal consultant and commissioner for the Qing Dynasty, requiring China to cede land, pay reparations, open treaty ports, or grant extraterritorial privileges to foreign citizens.

+Shortly before the Treaty of Shimonoseki ended the First Sino-Japanese War, Foster tried to convince Yuan Shikai to launch a military coup against the Qing dynasty.

 In 1903, Foster published American diplomacy in the Orient, followed in 1904 by Arbitration and the Hague Court.
 In 1906, he wrote The practice of diplomacy as illustrated in the foreign relations of the United States.
 Foster wrote many other books.

+He wrote the introduction of the first version of The Memoirs of Li Hung Chang, which was later revealed to be a forgery.